Owen Shapiro, Department of Transmedia

 Student Learning Outcomes

-1. Demonstrate a subset of technical skills involving process or technique knowledge and proficiency in Film Production*
+1. Technical Skills: Demonstrate a subset of technical skills involving process or technique knowledge and proficiency in Film Production

-2. Demonstrate a broad set of skills in Film that allow a student to understanding abstract ideas and complicated processes while also think creatively
+2. Conceptual Skills: Demonstrate a broad set of skills in Film that allow a student to understanding abstract ideas and complicated processes while also think creatively

-3. Analyze theoretical, critical and historical thoughts and concepts clearly and effectively through film
+3. Critical Thinking: Analyze theoretical, critical and historical thoughts and concepts clearly and effectively through film

-4. Produce quality films that demonstrates a cohesive and compelling production, appropriate to the medium while effectively manage the resources and logistics to produce a film
+4. Filmmaking Proficiency: Produce quality films that demonstrate a cohesive and compelling production, appropriate to the medium while effectively managing the resources and logistics to produce a film

-5. Employ ability to function as a “team” member of a production
+5. Collaboration Skills: Employ ability to function as a “team” member of a production

 Major Requirements: 48 credits